mormond/ethereum-smartcontract/README.md

   deployer.deploy(EnergyExchange);
 ```

-2. Modify truffle.js in the project root to point to the ...founder-public-ip address.
+2. Modify truffle.js in the project root to point to the [consortiumName]-founder-public-ip address.
 ```
 module.exports = {
   networks: {